balancer/scaffold-balancer-v3/README.md

 #### 0.2.7 Select Your Pool

-Navigate to http://localhost:3000/pools and click the dropdown to select the custom pool you just deployed to your local anvil node
+On the "Pools" page, click the dropdown to select the custom pool you just deployed to your local anvil node

 TODO @matt: GIF GOES HERE